Austin-Draper/Shopping_List_Release/README.md

 ##
 ## Running the Program
 Since this program is using a local MySQL server, this program will not run unless you look through the source code and build your own server (or alter the code to fit your own server).
 There is a pictures folder that shows everything this application is capable of in detail.
+(list 2 pictures here. one of the login and the other of the homepage with stuff listed on both sides)
 ##
 ## License
 Copyright © 2019, [Austin Draper](https://github.com/Austin-Draper).
 Released under the [MIT License](LICENSE).